leoschweizer/PathObjects/README.md

 PathObjects
 ===========

+***

-### Installation
+### Installing

 #### Metacello

-A Metacello mirror of this repository for the use with Metacello is available [here](http://www.hpi.uni-potsdam.de/hirschfeld/squeaksource/PathObjects).
+A Monticello mirror of this repository for the use with Metacello is available [here](http://www.hpi.uni-potsdam.de/hirschfeld/squeaksource/PathObjects).

-To install PathObjects in a vanilla Squeak 4.4 image, execute:
+To install PathObjects from this mirror in a vanilla Squeak 4.4 image, execute:
 ```smalltalk
 (Installer mc http: 'http://www.hpi.uni-potsdam.de/hirschfeld/squeaksource/')
 	project: 'PathObjects';